 Cue fascist human barriers and running battles around the country.
 In London, swastika-wearing Neo Nazis protect the monument of Churchill – I wonder if the irony is lost on the masses.

-I have a lot of respect for Winston Churchill, his leadership was pivot in helping to defeat the Nazis during World War II.
+I have respect for Winston Churchill (well, to a point), his leadership was pivot in helping to defeat the Nazis during World War II.
 Yet, here we are in 2020 and we have Nazis in Great Britain.
 Not so great is it?

 Also not great is that last week Black Lives Matters protesters in Bristol pulled down the statue of slave trader Edward Colston.
 A justified act perhaps, but criminal.
 What happened to legal process?